mclueppers/haproxy-consul-template/README.md

-# haproxy-consul-template
+# httprouty

-A blue/green load-balancer with A/B capabilities for each slice
+A blue/green load-balancer with A/B capabilities for each slice.
+On top of it it is possible to mirror traffic from the active to the inactive slice.

 # How it works?